 Don’t color or bleach your hair quite often:

 Women mostly prefer dying their strands every month or couple of months, but this is very damaging for the hair.
 Dying or bleaching your hair that often causes them to become dry and damaged.
 If you have dark hair but you are wearing light streaks or blond hair, simply color your hair dark – the shade nearest to your natural hair color – and grow your hair until you get back your natural hair color all over the head.
 It will take you a few years to get back original hair color, but it will be worth waiting.
 And if you really wish to color your hair, don’t do this quite often.

 Protect your hair against Chlorinated Water:

 With summers approaching, most of the women must be getting ready to hit the pool again to escape the summer effect.
-But did you know that swimming can damage your lush hair.
-Jumping into the chlorinated water of the swimming pool can be detrimental for your locks.
+But did you know that swimming can damage your lush hair?
+Jumping into the chlorinated water of the swimming pool can be detrimental to your locks.
 To avoid the damage caused by chlorinated water, always wear a shower cap while swimming.

 Take vitamin supplements:

 Most of the time your hair loss their sheen and gloss because of vitamin deficiency.
 If your body is vitamin deficient your hairs become dry and brittle.
 If you want to maintain a lush head with soft and silky strands, make sure you consume all the essential vitamins in your daily diet.
 If you think you are not taking enough vitamins through diet, you can always opt for vitamin supplements.
 Vitamin E and omega 3 fatty acids are particularly essential for hair growth.
 Consult a doctor to know which vitamins you should consume to keep your hair in the best state.